-Fleas are a common problem and it is very easy for your dog to pick up fleas, usually from the environment accessed by other infested pets, or wildlife.
-However, there are some simple measures dog owners can take to reduce the risk of your hound being taken for a ride.
+Fleas are a common problem because it is very easy for your pet to pick up fleas, usually in an environment that is accessed by other infested pets or wildlife.
+Fortunately, there are simple measures dog owners can take to reduce the risk of their pet being taken for a ride.

 Flea hotspot #1 – Other animals

-One of the most common ways your dog will pick up fleas is from the environment following contact with other animals, be it pets or wildlife.
-Dogs are sociable creatures, and fleas can even jump from the pup they met in the park onto your pooch or even from other household pets.
+Your dog will most likely pick up fleas outside during contact with other animals, be they pets or wildlife.
+Dogs are sociable creatures, and fleas can jump from the pup they met in the park to your pooch or even from other pets.

-Plus, dogs love to investigate open spaces where wild animals carrying fleas are also present.
-On your daily walk, or even in your garden, your dog could come into contact with birds, rodents, rabbits, squirrels, foxes and deer, or places they’ve been, all of which might have fleas.
+Dogs love to investigate open spaces where wild animals carrying fleas are also present.
+On your daily walk, or even in your backyard, your dog could come in contact with birds, rabbits, squirrels, other rodents, raccoons or deer, or places these animals have been.

-How to prevent your dog catching fleas from animals
+How to prevent your dog from catching fleas from animals

-It can help to discourage wildlife from making homes in your garden.
-Try not to leave out anything that may tempt them, such as your dog’s food, any nuts and seeds, and keep rubbish bags in a wheelie bin, so as not to attract any hungry foxes.
+Discourage wildlife from coming into your yard.
+Try not to leave out anything that may tempt them, such as your dog’s food, nuts or seeds.
+Keep garbage bags in a bin, so as not to attract hungry foxes and raccoons.

-It is, however, important for dogs to socialise with other dogs and pets for their wellbeing.
+Socializing with other dogs and pets is important for your dog’s wellbeing.
 Rather than restrict contact with other pets, the most effective way to protect dogs from fleas is to use a flea treatment regularly.
-You’ll need to apply it to all pets in the household to minimise the chances of an infestation.
+You’ll need to apply it to all pets in your household to minimize the chances of an infestation.

 Flea hotspot #2 – Your home

-Unfortunately, uninvited fleas can easily break into your home and make it their house too.
-Flea eggs in the home environment can hitch a ride on people’s clothing, and fleas can be carried by pets visiting you, and on nesting wild animals, such as mice that might have set up camp under your floorboards.
+Unfortunately, uninvited fleas can easily break into your house and make it their home, too.
+Fleas can make their way into the home environment by hitching a ride on people’s clothing, and fleas can be carried in by pets visiting you or on nesting wild animals, such as mice that may have set up camp under your floorboards.

-Remember, home infestations can happen quickly – a single female flea can lay up to 40 eggs per day!
+Remember, home flea infestations happen quickly – a single female flea can lay up to 40 eggs a day!

-How to prevent fleas coming into your home
+How to prevent fleas from coming into your home

-If you’ve got some furry friends coming over for a visit, try to politely find out from the pet owner whether their flea treatment is up-to-date, so as not to pass fleas to your pets or into your home environment.
+If furry friends are coming over for a visit, try to politely find out from the pet owner whether their flea treatment is up to date, so fleas aren’t passed to your pets or into your home environment.